stelios30/agent-specific-effects/README.md

 # Agent-Specific Effects

-This repository contains the code and instructions necessary to replicate the results from the AAAI 2024 paper "Agent-Specific Effects".
+This repository contains the code and instructions necessary to replicate the results from the "Agent-Specific Effects" paper.

 ## Reproducibility